Wool Coats are pretty low maintenance

 I know there are many of us who would love to avoid the dry cleaners.
 However, dry cleaning is really the best method of cleaning for most Wool Coats including ours here at Coat Check Chicago, which are Dry Clean Only.

-Unlike wool sweaters, most wool coats have numerous components.
-In addition to the wool outer fabric, a nicely tailored wool coat could also include a variety of interfacings, linings and paddings that give it a beautiful shape.
-However, these components can react to water differently and shrink at different rates.
+Wool coats are made of numerous components that can react to water differently and shrink at different rates.
 For this reason washing most tailored wool coats are not recommended.

 Before it goes to the Dry Cleaners.